Covid 19 coronavirus: Kiwi nurse Jenny McGee 'overwhelmed' after British PM Boris Johnson credited her skills for saving his life

 McGee is currently back at work and has declined interviews at this stage.

-Her brother Bobby McGee spoke to the Herald about her work today.
+Her brother Rob McGee spoke to the Herald about her work today.

 He said he and parents Mike and Caroline McGee were all stunned by Johnson's personal thanks and the international attention.

-"We are all very proud of Jen, not just in the support she gave Boris - but what she has been doing helping everyday people," said Bobby McGee, who is currently overseas.
+"We are all very proud of Jen, not just in the support she gave Boris - but what she has been doing helping everyday people," said Rob McGee, who is currently overseas.

 "We spoke to her this morning - evening in the UK - and she was about to head off to do another night shift.